RachelSa/hiring-engineers/answers.md

   3. Navigate to the [Host Map](https://app.datadoghq.com/infrastructure/map) on the Datadog dashboard to see the agent with its associated tags.
   ![agent with tags](https://github.com/RachelSa/hiring-engineers/blob/tech-writer/images/vm-tag.png)

-## Install MongoDB and Datadog Integration
+## Install MongoDB and the Datadog Integration
 ### steps to reproduce
   1. Install [MongoDB for Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
 Run `sudo service mongodb start` to start the service and `mongo` to open a Mongo shell.
-  2. In the shell, switch to admin `use admin` and create the read-only Datatdog user per Datadog [integrations instructions](https://app.datadoghq.com/account/settings#integrations/mongodb).
+  2. In the shell, switch to admin (`use admin`) and create the read-only Datatdog user per Datadog [integrations instructions](https://app.datadoghq.com/account/settings#integrations/mongodb).
   3. In `/etc/datadog-agent/conf.d/mongo.d/mongo.yaml` set the configurations per Datadog [integrations instructions](https://app.datadoghq.com/account/settings#integrations/mongodb).
   4. Stop (`sudo service datadog-agent stop`) and restart (`sudo service datadog-agent start`) the Datadog agent.